 Generally, there are a set of tokens and webhooks for each WhatsApp number you connect.
 To connect please follow the Step by Step guide on how to integrate your WhatsApp API account.
 Now let’s move on to using your new WhatsApp CRM tool.

 WhatsApp CRM: 4 Quick Wins To Get You Started

 What can a CRM do?
 There are a ton of different use cases & workflows possible by using Respond.io with WhatsApp Business integration.
-But we’re going to start with five quick things you can do to get the best out of your CRM with WhatsApp Integration on day one.
+But we’re going to start with four quick things you can do to get the best out of your CRM with WhatsApp Integration on day one.